-- Will attending Summer Academy increase my chances of being admitted to Duke University as a regular undergraduate degree candidate?
+- Will attending the Accelerated STEM Academy increase my chances of being admitted to Duke University as a regular undergraduate degree candidate?

-The program fee is $2,250.
-The program fee covers expenses associated with the daytime course, dormitory housing, dining, academic supplies, ground transportation to/from the Raleigh-Durham International Airport (RDU), optional linen pack rental, and recreational activities sponsored by the program.
+The program fee for the residential program is $2,365.
+The program fee covers expenses associated with the daytime course, dormitory housing, dining, academic supplies, ground transportation to/from the Raleigh-Durham International Airport (RDU), optional linen pack rental, and recreational activities sponsored by Accelerated STEM Academy.

-NOT included in the program fee are airfare, meals purchased off campus, and items purchased for personal use.
+NOT included in the program fee are the cost of airfare, meals purchased off campus, and items purchased for personal use..